Chimpanzee: In culture and entertainment

-Chimpanzees are rarely represented in African culture, as people find them "too close for comfort".
 The Gio people of Liberia and the Hemba people of the Congo make chimpanzee masks.
-Gio masks are crude and blocky, and worn when teaching young people how not to behave.
-The Hemba masks have a smile that suggests drunken anger, insanity or horror and are worn during rituals at funerals, representing the "awful reality of death".
-The masks may also serve to guard households and protect both human and plant fertility.
+Gio masks are relatively simple, and worn when warning young people about bad behaviours.
+The Hemba masks have a smile perceived as disturbing, and are worn at funerals to represent the "awful reality of death".
+The masks may also decorate homes for protection and promote fertility, for both humans and plants.
 Stories have been told of chimpanzees kidnapping and raping women.

-In Western popular culture, chimpanzees have occasionally been stereotyped as childlike companions, sidekicks or clowns.
-They are especially suited for the latter role on account of their prominent facial features, long limbs and fast movements, which humans often find amusing.
-Accordingly, entertainment acts featuring chimpanzees dressed up as humans with lip-synchronised human voices have been traditional staples of circuses, stage shows and TV shows like Lancelot Link, Secret Chimp (1970–1972) and The Chimp Channel (1999).
-From 1926 until 1972, London Zoo, followed by several other zoos around the world, held a chimpanzees' tea party daily, inspiring a long-running series of advertisements for PG Tips tea featuring such a party.
-Animal rights groups have urged a stop to such acts, considering them abusive.

-Poster for the 1931 film Aping Hollywood.
-Media like this relied on the novelty of performing apes to carry their gags.

-Chimpanzees in media include Judy on the television series Daktari in the 1960s and Darwin on The Wild Thornberrys in the 1990s.
-In contrast to the fictional depictions of other animals, such as dogs (as in Lassie), dolphins (Flipper), horses (Black Beauty) or even other great apes (King Kong), chimpanzee characters and actions are rarely relevant to the plot.
+In Western popular culture, chimpanzees have occasionally been stereotyped as childlike and comical due to their appearance and movements, which humans often find amusing.
+Chimpanzees in media are often sidekicks such as Judy on the television series Daktari in the 1960s and Darwin on The Wild Thornberrys in the 1990s.
+Chimpanzee characters and actions are rarely relevant to the plot.
 Depictions of chimpanzees as individuals rather than stock characters, and as central rather than incidental to the plot can be found in science fiction.
 Robert A. Heinlein's 1947 short story "Jerry Was a Man" concerns a genetically enhanced chimpanzee suing for better treatment.
-The 1972 film Conquest of the Planet of the Apes, the third sequel of the 1968 film Planet of the Apes, portrays a futuristic revolt of enslaved apes led by the only talking chimpanzee, Caesar, against their human masters.
+The 1972 film Conquest of the Planet of the Apes, the third sequel of the 1968 film Planet of the Apes, portrays a chimpanzee named Caesar leading a rebellion of apes against humanity.
+Entertainment acts featuring chimpanzees dressed up as humans with lip-synchronised human voices were common in circuses, stage shows and TV shows like Lancelot Link, Secret Chimp (1970–1972) and The Chimp Channel (1999).

-As pets

-Chimpanzees have traditionally been kept as pets in a few African villages, especially in the Democratic Republic of Congo.
-In Virunga National Park in the east of the country, the park authorities regularly seize chimpanzees from people keeping them as pets.
-Outside their range, chimpanzees are popular as exotic pets despite their strength and aggression.
-Even in places where keeping non-human primates as pets is illegal, the exotic pet trade continues to prosper, leading to injuries from attacks.
+Another example of chimpanzees used for entertainment lasted from 1926 until 1972, when the London Zoo, followed by several other zoos around the world, held a chimpanzee tea party daily.
+Animal rights groups have urged a stop to such acts, considering them abusive.

+Attacks

+While attacks by wild great apes on humans are rare, chimpanzees are the most likely culprit as they can better adapt to areas near human settlements, engage in regular aggressive behaviours, and are more likely to hunt.
+Wild chimpanzees are more likely to attack children and may do so whether provoked or unprovoked; the latter includes predation cases.
+At Bossou, Guinea, there were 11 attacks between 1995 and 2009, mostly on children but all survived.
+The attacks occurred near the forest edge or cultivated areas between the months of March and October as wild fruit becomes less available.
+Researchers have highlighted the importance of preserving habitat and food resources in areas away from where people frequent.